zbarnes/Front-Segmentation/README.md

 with open('seg_pic', 'rb') as f:
      img = pickle.load(f)
 ```
-Run `make` in the terminal before running the border removal algorithm in order to compile the required cython code to C.
+Run `make` in the terminal before running the border removal algorithm in order to compile the required cython code to C. Just for a sanity check, there should be a `.so` file now in the directory.